SakshithVarambally/Samsung_PD_Training/README.md

 Clock-to-Q Delay: This is the time it takes for the data to propagate from the flip-flop's input (D) to the output (Q) after the clock edge.
 Memory Elements: Sequential elements have memory, as they store data from one clock cycle to the next

+Unateness:
+Unateness refers to a property of a logic function or a Boolean equation that describes how the output of a gate or circuit behaves with respect to changes in the input variables.
+It characterizes how the output responds to transitions in its inputs, specifically whether it prefers rising (from 0 to 1) or falling (from 1 to 0) transitions or if it doesn't exhibit a preference.
+Unateness is a concept used in various stages of digital design, including synthesis, optimization, and timing analysis.

+There are two main types of unateness:

+Positive Unateness:

+In a positively unate logic function, the output of a gate or circuit is more sensitive to one input transition than the other.
+Specifically, a gate with positive unateness responds faster or more strongly to a particular input transition (either rising or falling) and is less sensitive to the opposite transition.
+For example, a gate may exhibit positive unateness for rising transitions, meaning it responds more quickly to input transitions from 0 to 1 than from 1 to 0.

+Negative Unateness:

+In a negatively unate logic function, the output of a gate or circuit is more sensitive to the opposite input transition compared to the other.
+A gate with negative unateness responds faster or more strongly to the input transition it is not sensitive to in the positively unate case.
+For example, a gate may exhibit negative unateness for falling transitions, meaning it responds more quickly to input transitions from 1 to 0 than from 0 to 1.

+There is also one more type of Unateness called as complex unateness described with respect to pins.
+Here certain pins will have positive and others will have negative unateness.

+Some important points to remember:

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/4029c5524a4bee7d90d5b81148ecd3415da29d34/day_7/lookup_table.png">
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/4029c5524a4bee7d90d5b81148ecd3415da29d34/day_7/neg_unate.png">
 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/9cb4853784dabb74ab8236a53bc1a4841595a1b7/day_7/setup_rising.png">